Dumfries and Galloway - Historic Churches

 - Map of all attractions in Dumfries and Galloway

-The foundation walls are all that remains of a small chapel associated with St Finian.
+The foundation walls are all that remains of a small medieval chapel associated with St Finian.
 The chapel is set within a walled enclosure, in typical Irish style.
 The chapel may have been built as a haven for pilgrims making their way to St Ninian's shrine at Whithorn from the nearby landing place on the shore of Luce Bay.

 A747, Port William, Dumfries and Galloway, Scotland